Zeta-Project/zeta/README.md

 | **[Technical Docs][aboutZeta]**     | **[Setup Guide][setup]**     | **[About Zeta][aboutZeta]**           | **[Contributing][aboutZeta]**           |
 |-------------------------------------|-------------------------------|-----------------------------------|---------------------------------------------|
 | [![i1][techdocs-image]][aboutZeta] | [![i2][setup-image]][setup] | [![i3][roadmap-image]][aboutZeta] | [![i4][contributing-image]][aboutZeta] |

+Model-driven generation of graphical editors. <br>
+The goal is to generate simulations from a graphical DSL.

 ## DSL-Editor
 The Graphical-Editor is configured via the textual DSL's by using the DSL-Editor.